tristan00b/tristris/README.md

   <img src="https://github.com/tristan00b/tristris/blob/master/app/assets/img/tristris.png">
 </p>

-A Tetris clone written in JavaScript.<!--more--> No external dependencies used, only Babel for enabling ES6+ features, and Gulp.js for packaging.
+A Tetris clone written in JavaScript.<!--more--> No external dependencies used, only Babel for enabling ES6+ features, and Gulp for packaging.
 Visit the repo to view the [source](https://github.com/tristan00b/tristris), or just have a <a href="https://bayfield.io/tristris" target="_blank" rel="noopener noreferrer">play now!</a>

 ### Controls